 That fall, nineteen-year-old Garriott starts classes at the University of Texas.
 Still living at his parent’s house in Houston, he and friend Ken Arnold begin work on another game Garriott calls Ultimatum, also programmed in BASIC.
 But a board game by Dallas, TX-based Yaquinto Publications, released in 1979, already exists with that name, so they shorten the title to Ultima.
 Later subtitled The First Age of Darkness, it features a tile-based graphics engine, with the same look-down perspective as Akalabeth.
 Set in the mystical land of Sosaria, our nameless hero must use might and magic to slaughter evil creatures roaming the landscape, gaining experience and hit-points for the ultimate showdown with the big boss…the evil wizard Mondain.
 Multiple castles dotting the land are ruled by different kings, who’s quests must be completed to finish the game.
 Upon entering a dungeon, the graphics are reminiscent of those in Akalabeth, with notable improvements.
 In the package for Ultima is a game disk, as well as a master player disk which users are expected to copy if they want to create multiple characters.

-Signing a distribution deal with Electronic Arts in 1984, Origin begins work on the next instalment, the first in the “Avatar” trilogy, which will be a drastic departure from the original trilogy games.
+Signing a distribution deal with Electronic Arts in 1984, Origin begins work on the next installment, the first in the “Avatar” trilogy, which will be a drastic departure from the original trilogy games.
 It is the first “ethics” based CRPG, requiring the player to answer moral questions, whose answers determine their character.
 Actions taken throughout the game are remembered by the citizens of the world, and one could be refused business at a local shop if one’s reputation was tarnished enough.
-Instead of simply roaming the country-side looking for orc ass to kick, the player must seek out the temples of the eight virtues and integrate them into his being.
+Instead of simply roaming the countryside looking for orc ass to kick, the player must seek out the temples of the eight virtues and integrate them into his being.
 The Apple II version of Ultima IV: Quest of the Avatar is released in 1985, and in 1988 Ultima V: Warriors of Destiny becomes the final game for that platform as Origin games move exclusively to the PC.
+This same year also marks Origin’s re-release of the original three Ultima games in a single package, so newcomers can see where it all began.
 Ultima VI: The False Prophet arrives in 1990, introducing an isometric view of the action.
 1992 sees the release of Ultima VII: The Black Gate, the last game independently produced by Origin.
 EA buys the company that year in a deal worth $35 million, paid for with around 1.3 million in EA shares.
 Richard Garriott retains his position as President and CEO as Origin.

 The Avatar Rests